ajrcarey/pdfium-render/README.md

   functions for higher performance; deprecates `PdfPage::get_bitmap()` in favour of `PdfPage::render()`;
   deprecates `PdfPage::get_bitmap_with_config()` in favour of `PdfPage::render_with_config()`;
-  deprecates `PdfBitmapConfig` in favour of `PdfRenderConfig`; deprecates `PdfBitmap::render()` as the function is no longer necessary; deprecates `PdfRenderConfig::rotate_if_portait()` to correct a typo in the function name.
+  deprecates `PdfBitmapConfig` in favour of `PdfRenderConfig`; deprecates `PdfBitmap::render()` as the function is no longer necessary.
 Deprecated items will be removed in release 0.9.0.
 * 0.7.11: adds the new WASM-specific `PdfBitmap::as_array()` function as a higher performance alternative to the cross-platform `PdfBitmap::as_bytes()` function, thanks to an excellent contribution from <https://github.com/NyxCode>.